FraDepe/PeanutsScript/README.md

 ## Usage
 Clone this repo and execute getPeanuts.sh.
 Be sure that getPeanuts.sh and peanuts.py are in same folder.
-The script uses display to show the latest image, but you can change it using -p option.
+The script uses display to show the downloaded/latest image, but you can change it using -c option.
 Use -h for more infos

 ### Python requirements